timkmecl/chatgpt-vscode/README.md

 2. In the search bar, type `ChatGPT` to filter the settings list.
 3. In the ChatGPT section, enter your session tokens in the top three field

 After completing these steps, the extension should be ready to use.

-There were som

 ### Obtaining the three tokens

-To use this extension, you will need to authenticate with valid token sfrom ChatGPT.
+To use this extension, you will need to authenticate with valid tokens from ChatGPT.
 To get a session token:

 1. Go to https://chat.openai.com/chat and log in or sign up.
 2. Open the developer tools in your browser (preferably not Chrome, see below).